Norbyte/ositools/LuaAPIDocs.md

 <a id="o2l_dbs"></a>

 Databases can be read using the `Get` method.
 The method checks its parameters against the database and only returns rows that match the query.

+The number of parameters passed to `Get` must be equivalent to the number of columns in the target database.
+Each parameter defines an (optional) filter on the corresponding column; if the parameter is `nil`, the column is not filtered (equivalent to passing `_` in Osiris).
+If the parameter is not `nil`, only rows with matching values will be returned.

 Example:
 ```lua
 -- Fetch all rows from DB_GiveTemplateFromNpcToPlayerDialogEvent